dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ---
-title: Predict prices using a regression learner
+title: 'Tutorial: Predict prices using a regression algorithm'
-description: Predict prices using a regression learner with ML.NET.
+description: This tutorial illustrates how to build a regression model using ML.NET to predict prices, specifically, New York City taxi fares.
 author: jralexander
 ms.author: johalex
 ms.date: 04/24/2019